11 Best Jobs for Backpackers and Other Holiday Travellers

 Here's a list of the 11 best jobs for backpackers and others in Australia on a working holiday visa (which are available to people aged 18 to 30).

-Getting a job while on holiday in Australia isn't always easy.
+You should know that getting a job while on holiday in Australia isn't always easy.
 Usually, employers are looking for people who can stick with a job for longer than their seasonal holiday or gap year.

-The good news is that certain industries consistently produce short-term work that's ideal for young travellers.
+But the good news is that certain industries consistently produce short-term work that's ideal for young travellers.
 After searching through job ad sites, we've come up with a list of the best employment opportunities.
 These are Australia's top working holiday jobs.

 Au Pair, Nanny or Home Helper